merenlab/anvio/anvio/docs/artifacts/hmm-source.md

 %(anvi-run-hmms)s -c %(contigs-db)s
 {{ codestop }}

-Default HMM sources in anvi'o include,
+The default HMM sources in anvi'o include:

 * **Bacteria_71**: 71 single-copy core genes for domain bacteria that represent a modified version of the HMM profiles published by [Mike Lee](https://doi.org/10.1093/bioinformatics/btz188).
 The anvi'o collection excludes Ribosomal_S20p, PseudoU_synth_1, Exonuc_VII_S, 5-FTHF_cyc-lig, YidD and Peptidase_A8 occurred in Lee collection (as they were exceptionally redundant or rare among MAGs from various habitats), and includes Ribosomal_S3_C, Ribosomal_L5, Ribosomal_L2 to make it more compatible with [Hug et al](https://www.nature.com/articles/nmicrobiol201648)'s set of ribosomal proteins.
 * **Archaea_76**: 76 single-copy core genes for domain archaea by [Mike Lee](https://doi.org/10.1093/bioinformatics/btz188).